psydrake/adviceOwl/README.md

 * iOS - `cordova emulate ios --verbose`
 * Android (plug your phone into your computer) - `cordova run android --verbose`

-**UPDATE:** I updated cordova to version 3.5.
+**UPDATE:** I updated cordova to version 3.5 for the android and ios platforms.
 Here are some issues that I've seen since then:
 * For Android: If you run `cordova build android` and get the error: "platforms/android/ant-build/AndroidManifest.xml:2: error: Error: Float types not allowed (at 'versionCode' with value 'NaN').", run the `./setVersion.sh` script to overwrite the NaN value in that file.
 * For iOS: If you run `cordova build ios`, be sure to run the `./fixIOSBuild.sh` script afterward - it fixes the incorrect casing for the app identifier that cordova automatically generates.